hpe-storage/nimble-ansible-modules/ansible_collection/hpe/nimble/README.md

 ## License

-HPE Nimble Storage Content Collection for Ansible is released under the Apache-2.0 license.
+HPE Nimble Storage Content Collection for Ansible is released under the GPL-3.0 license.

+    Copyright (C) 2021  Hewlett Packard Enterprise Development LP

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+See [LICENSE](https://github.com/hpe-storage/nimble-ansible-modules/blob/master/LICENSE) for the full terms.

+The modules interfacing with the array SDKs are released under the Apache-2.0 license.

     Copyright 2020 Hewlett Packard Enterprise Development LP